-A: Our plan is to support our programming through a combination of income earned through our classes and workshops, and generous donations.
-We believe developmental movement should be available to everybody, from babies to adults.
-We look forward to building awareness of the value of developmental movement through education, outreach and fundraising.
+A: We support our programming through a combination of income earned through our classes and workshops, and generous donations.
+We believe developmental movement should be available to everybody, from babies to adults, and are building awareness of the value of developmental movement through education, outreach and fundraising.

-We’ll continue to offer our weekly drop-in Babies sessions on a by-donation basis, and we will add fee-based classes, workshops and private sessions.
-We also plan to offer developmental movement education to underserved communities through outreach programs.
+We offer our weekly drop-in Babies sessions on a by-donation basis, and we have fee-based classes, workshops and private sessions.
+We also offer developmental movement education to under-served communities through outreach programs.

 Q: Do you need volunteers?
 How can I help out?